 Add new text as follows:

 C405.17 Additional electric infrastructure.
-Buildings that contain combustion equipment shall be required to install electric infrastructure in accordance with this section.
+Electric infrastructure in buildings that contain combustion equipment shall be installed in accordance with this section.

 C405.17.1 Combustion space heating.
 Spaces containing combustion equipment for space heating shall comply with Sections C405.17.1.1, C405.17.1.2 and C405.17.1.3.